-Today marks the 11-year anniversary of the life-changing tragedy Americans will never forget.
-After a decade-plus of grieving, healing, and resilience, the National 9/11 Memorial marks a monumental change to the city -- one that invokes a transformation at the revered site itself, and transforms the spaces left in the New York City skyline.
+This week marks the 12-year anniversary of the life-changing tragedy Americans will never forget.
+After a decade-plus of grieving, healing, and resilience, the National 9/11 Memorial marks a monumental change to the city — one that invokes a transformation at the revered site itself, and transforms the spaces left in the New York City skyline.

 Once at the memorial, visitors will see the visions of architect Michael Arad and landscape architect Peter Walker come to life.
 Arad’s idea emerged from a thought he had right after the attacks that involved tearing the Hudson River open to allow the water to flow down into two voids.
 “My hope is that we are building the equivalent of a moment of silence, a quiet place to reflect and for people to come together,” says Arad.
 “It’s about letting that quiet, respectful moment occur.
 It should be very personal.”